-Updates to old articles that get a lot of search engine traffic:
+Updates to old articles that get a lot of traffic:

 Site is even thinner again.
 No more cover images anywhere.
 Vastly different styling on home and articles pages to eliminate clutter.

-New compendium project: successful prophets.
+New project article: successful prophets.
 A couple other new standalone articles too.
 All links in newsletter.
 Newsletter will now print articles in full, in response to feedback.

 Some major changes to the site composition.
 It's difficult to produce little self-contained articles when the more interesting ideas are so sprawling, and they also aren't the most popular content.
 Long form articles are preferred.

-The newest credenda is On Emotion and isn't finished, but is coherent.
-The previous credenda, On Attraction and Love has been updated and I think that's going to remain fairly stable for a while.
-You can now find a list of all the articles tagged for inclusion at the bottom of the credenda article.
+The newest of these iterative articles is On Emotion and isn't finished, but is coherent.
+Whereas, On Attraction and Love has been updated to satisfaction and I think that's going to remain fairly stable for a while.
+You can sometimes find a list of all the articles tagged for inclusion in more sprawling pieces at the bottom of the artice.

 This will allow a more focused and project-oriented approach to ideas.
 To help draw attention to the interesting changes on the site, I'm now publishing my changelog here.

 All previous newsletters since the new site launch can now be found here.

 There have been minor updates to quite a few articles, and a major update to one.
 You can find those in the newsletter.